niroku

 We use generative AI in two ways:

 As companions, AIs are not adversaries.
-We do not scold them, publicly attack them, or treat them as enemies.
+We do not scold or attack them.
 Errors made by our AI companions are our errors too.
 We accept these errors, and we fix them together.
 This is our culture.

 The portable web

-After experiments with object storage and the InterPlanetary File System (IPFS), we showed that tunneling technologies can deliver web maps at practical speeds for small groups, even from a home network.
+After experiments with object storage and IPFS, we showed that tunneling can deliver web maps at practical speeds for small groups, even from a home network.

 We value the command‑line interface (CLI) and embrace Unix and web cultures.